 Below are ten notable trends that are shaping the food truck industry in 2021.
-Several factors impacting the food truck industry this year include the coronavirus pandemic, changing consumer preferences, and increased usage of technology.
+This year, several factors impacting the food truck industry include the coronavirus pandemic, changing consumer preferences, and increased usage of technology.

 Trends Shaping The Food Truck Industry